 Where is your focus?

-True thankfulness is hard work at first.
-It is difficult to learn, and implement, for thankfulness is counter to everything we have been taught in this ‘self’ addicted world.
-If we persevere we soon will enter in to thankfulness and defeat ‘self’.
+True gratefulness is hard work at first.
+It is difficult to implement, for gratitude is counter to everything we learn in this ‘self’ addicted world.
+If we persevere soon we will enter in to thankfulness and defeat ‘self’.
 The rewards are immense and it will open up avenues of joy you never knew existed.
 Try it.
 We dare you.

 Homer and Wanda